 However, for many of us with how we were brought up and the messaging we received coupled with the brain’s natural negativity bias then a fixed mindset can be the default unless we decide to change how we think.

+It’s important to say here that a person isn’t either a growth mindset person or a fixed mindset person per se.
+We can be fixed in some areas of our life and very growth mindset in others.
 Also, as happened for me with my growth journey this year – I am normally growth mindset about my career but starting the coaching course temporarily flung me firmly back into my childhood setting of fixed mindset and perfectionist until I clocked it and chose to revert to my new way of thinking.
+So, what do we do next once you’ve identified a limiting belief and looked at the roots of where it came from and why it might be there? |

 Start loosening that root by looking for evidence that disproves the fear-based belief.